sourcegraph/codeintellify/README.md

 ## What it does

 - Listens to hover and click events on the code view
-- On mouse hovers, determines the line+column position, does an LSP hover request and renders it in a nice tooltip overlay at the token
+- On mouse hovers, determines the line+column position, performs a hover request, and renders it in a nice tooltip overlay at the token
-- Shows button for go-to-definition
+- Shows actions in the hover
 - When clicking a token, pins the tooltip to that token
 - Highlights the hovered token